-(1) Other signals to identify locations for an indoor space may also be used that could include radio frequency (RF) signals, light, sound image recognition signals, and other types of signals and/or environmental factors or any combination of these.
+(1) Other signals to identify locations for indoor spaces may also be used that could include radio frequency (RF) signals, light, sound image recognition signals, and other types of signals and/or environmental factors or any combination of these.

-(2) The server building a database may look at map information, which could include floor plans representing an indoor space within a building.
+(2) The server building a database may look at map information, which could include floor plans representing indoor spaces within a building.

 (3) “Beacon” messages may also be used to send out information to identify wireless network access points.
 The beacon messages may also include additional network access information which also assists devices in accessing the network.

-(4) The patent tells us that Personal Indentifiable Information need not be collected, and may actually be removed in order to protect the privacy of the wireless network’s users.
+(4) The patent tells us that Personal Identifiable Information need not be collected, and may actually be removed in order to protect the privacy of the wireless network’s users.

-(6) Mapping of an indoor space may help identify interior constraints, such as walls, which people cannot walk through, as well as frequent landmarks within that indoor space, such as offices, conference rooms, bathrooms.
+(6) Mapping of indoor spaces may help identify interior constraints, such as walls, which people cannot walk through, as well as frequent landmarks within that indoor space, such as offices, conference rooms, bathrooms.

 Having people provide data about their locations can be essential for their use of such services.
 Information collected from the devices of people using those services help to provide such services.
 I can’t remember the last time I tried to navigate somewhere with the use of a paper map.
 I can remember visiting places, and using Google Maps to find walking directions to busy Urban spaces.
 This does seem to be a capability that helps make our lives easier.